david-cermak/upqc-lab/docs/presentation.md

 ## Key Takeaways

-- Start at the root of trust: PQ firmware signing, then transport
+- Start at the root of trust:
-  - Next step: PQC Secure Boot
-  - Choose scheme: LMS/XMSS for boot; ML‑DSA if unlimited signing needed
+  - PQ firmware signing,
+  - then transport
-- Use hybrids during transition; design for algorithm agility
+- Use hybrids during transition
+- Design for algorithm agility
-- Verify interoperability; measure latency and memory on target

-- Demos show feasibility on real targets (dedicated channel + TLS 1.3 hybrid)
-- Prototype on target; measure size/latency; add hybrid if mandated

 ---